k23p/Project-2_Avo-Project/README.md

 <img width="609" alt="Comparing 2015_ 2017 Elasticities" src="https://github.com/user-attachments/assets/aac3244c-ba00-47f7-9fa0-67dc041f4820" />

 **Ideas for Further Investigation**
 - Investigate Organic vs Conventional Avocado pricing patterns & correlations by season
 - Find a way to predict Organic Avocado sales, and dig into whether Organic Avocado sales were responsible for more overall Avocado sales in 2017
 - Review and revise feature selection and regularization techniques
+- Use Synthetic data to fill the gap of XL avocados
+- Build Seasonal models where seasons can be correlated by year
 - Run the same analysis on the full 2015-2025 dataset (which we found was available only after completing this project)

 **Dependencies**
 import pandas as pd

-import matplotlib.pyplot as plt

-import seaborn as sns

-import numpy as np

-from sklearn.metrics import mean\_squared\_error, r2\_score

-from sklearn.model\_selection import train\_test\_split

-from sklearn.metrics import accuracy\_score
+import matplotlib.pyplot as plt import seaborn as sns import numpy as np from sklearn.metrics import mean\_squared\_error, r2\_score from sklearn.model\_selection import train\_test\_split from sklearn.metrics import accuracy\_score
 from sklearn.metrics import mean\_squared\_error, mean\_absolute\_error, r2\_score
 from sklearn.preprocessing import OneHotEncoder
 from sklearn.linear\_model import LogisticRegression
 from sklearn.svm import SVC